SSCHAcode/sschacode.github.io/Tutorials/tutorial_01_first_simulations.md

 ---
 layout: page
-title: First SSCHA simulations, free energy and structural relaxations
+title: First SSCHA simulations
 ---

 In this hands-on tutorial we provide ready to use examples to setup your first SSCHA calculation.
+Here we show how the SSCHA can be used to calculate free energies and relax a structure.

 This tutorial was prepared for the [2023 SSCHA School](http://sscha.eu/Schools/2023/home/) by Diego Martinez Gutierrez.
 You can see here the video os the hands-on session: